pyvec/cz.pycon.org-2017/README.md

 Contributing
 ------------

-PyCon CZ website is using Python 3.5/Django for the backend, NodeJS/webpack for bundling frontend assets and Postgresql as a database.
+PyCon CZ website is using Python 3.5/Django for the backend, NodeJS for bundling frontend assets and Postgresql as a database.

 ### Setup dev environment

-#### Manually
+#### Django

 Inside `pyconcz_2017` directory,
 run following commands to setup project for local development: